FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

 pip install --upgrade pip
 pip install -e '.[dev]' --index-url https://gitlab.mpcdf.mpg.de/api/v4/projects/2187/packages/pypi/simple
 ```
-TODO install nomad-simulations??

 Briefly examine the `VASPXMLPaser()` in `nomad_vasp_parser/parsers/xml_parser.py`.
-NOTE: This is the same parser version examined in [parser plugins > via instantiation](./parser_plugins.md#via-instantiation).
+NOTE: This is the same parser version examined in [Parser Plugins > Via Instantiation](./parser_plugins.md#via-instantiation).
 The current `VASPXMLParser.parse()` function populates the archive with a range of metadata including the program, method, and system data.
 We can view an example archive by running the parser in the terminal with some test data:

 ```sh
 nomad parse --show-archive `tests/data/vasprun.xml.relax` > archive.parser-test.json